 As a travel industry, we keep changing the way we travel.
 How can other changes come to travel?
 The answer is Augmented Reality.
 The change can happen on many levels: it can be a simple way to buy tickets, it can be a way to book a hotel room, it can be a way to book a restaurant and then a tour, or it can be a way to book a hotel room, a tour, and a car, all in one.

 The next big thing in tourism is that Augmented Reality is more than just a fad.
 The technology is already being used on airplanes, where passengers can use it to see a real-time video feed of the outside world.
 At this point, there’s not much that’s technically only possible with Augmented Reality.

 Technology is changing the world of tourism; there’s no denying that.
-With the help of smartphones and apps, people can now do pretty much everything they can do at home, on the airplane, or while on a business trip, with the help of augmented reality technology.
+With the help of smartphones and apps, people can now do pretty much everything they can do at home, on an airplane, or while on a business trip, with the help of augmented reality technology.
 AR could also help tourists make more informed bookings for their travel and stay.
 For example, people who want to vacation on one of the greek islands, say Mykonos or Santorini, could check out a luxury mykonos villa or a Santorini resort using AR technology, and accordingly choose the one that they like best.
 Although it is still not widely used, it’s not hard to imagine a not too distant future where this is the norm.